Source-available software: Commons Clause

 The Commons Clause, created by Fossa, Inc., is an addendum to an open-source software license that restricts users from selling the software.
 Under the combined license, the software is source-available, but not open-source.

-On August 22, 2018, Redis Labs shifted some Redis Modules from the Affero General Public License to a combination of the Apache License 2.0 and the Commons Clause.
+On August 22, 2018, Redis Labs shifted some Redis Modules from the GNU Affero General Public License to a combination of the Apache License 2.0 and the Commons Clause.

 In September 2018, Matthew Garrett criticized Commons Clause calling it an "older way of doing things" and said it "doesn't help the commons".

+Business Source License

+Business Source License has been introduced by MariaDB Corporation in 2016 and rapidly became one of the most adopted "delayed open source" licenses.
+It prohibits use of the code in production environments, where a commercial license is required.

+Functional Source License

+Functional Source License has been introduced in November 2023 by Sentry, as a simpler alternative to Business Source License.
+It prohibits any "competing" use of the code, to preserve the rights of the author to economically exploit it, but applies for a limited time, after which the code itself is considered to be available under Apache License or MIT License.

 GitLab Enterprise Edition License (EE License)

 The GitLab Enterprise Edition License is used exclusively by GitLab's commercial offering.
-GitLab also releases a Community Edition under the MIT License.

 GitLab Inc. openly discloses that the EE License makes their Enterprise Edition product "proprietary, closed source code."
-However, the company makes the source code of the Community Edition public, as well as the repository's issue tracker, and allows users to modify the source code.
-The dual release of the closed-source Enterprise Edition and the open-source Community Edition makes GitLab an open core company.
+GitLab also releases an open-source Community Edition under the MIT License.
+This makes GitLab an example of an open core company.

 Mega Limited Code Review Licence

 In 2016, Mega Ltd. released the source code of their Mega clients under the Mega Limited Code Review Licence, which only permits usage of the code "for the purposes of review and commentary".
-The source code was released after former director Kim Dotcom stated that he would "create a Mega competitor that is completely open source and non-profit" following his departure from Mega Ltd.
+The source code was released before former director Kim Dotcom stated that he would "create a Mega competitor that is completely open source and non-profit" following his departure from Mega Ltd.